tfabris/CrowCam/README.md

   your local PC.
 The script will launch a web browser for authenticating your credentials, but launching a web browser does not work on the Synology.
-The script should be relatively good about cross platform compatibility on common desktop/laptop computers with a Bash shell available, suchs as a Linux computer, a MacOS computer, or even a Windows computer if you install the [Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+The script should be relatively good about cross platform compatibility on common desktop/laptop computers with a Bash shell available, such as a Linux computer, a MacOS computer, or even a Windows computer if you install the [Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10).